MINGJINGTAI/ubin-quorum/README.md

 ## B. Configure Quorum nodes using Quorum Network Manager (QNM)

 ### QNM 101
-If you have run quorum nodes manually before, managing genesis file, permissioned or static nodes file, default accounts, default balances, constellation nodes public/private keys etc. are borin tasks.
-The QNM is an utility for managing all these – distributing the configurations, starting and stoping quorum nodes etc.
+If you have run quorum nodes manually before, managing genesis file, permissioned or static nodes file, default accounts, default balances, constellation nodes public/private keys etc. are boring tasks.
+The QNM is a utility for managing all these – distributing the configurations, starting and stoping quorum nodes etc.
 Read the background here: [`QuorumNetworkManager`](https://github.com/ConsenSys/QuorumNetworkManager).
 For a good overview, watch this [`video`]:(https://www.youtube.com/watch?v=YlANBFGy49Q)